 Teaching and teaching-related occupations

 I have tutored all three undergraduate years, in the areas of molecular and cell biology, general pathology and immunology.
-I continue to teach 2nd years and 3rd years.
+I continue to teach 2nd years.
 I contributed two chapters to the 3rd edition of a standard immunology textbook, Janeway and Travers' "Immunobiology" and I have published reviews of a number of other student textbooks.
 I studied for the Diploma in Learning and teaching in Higher Education at the University's Learning Institute and was awarded a Distinction for my portfolio "Teaching critical appraisal of primary biomedical scientific literature".

 - Omilusik K, Priatel JJ, Chen X, Wang YT, Xu H, Choi KB, Gopaul R, McIntyre-Smith A, Teh HS, Tan R, Bech-Hansen NT, Waterfield D, Fedida D, Hunt SV, Jefferies WA., 'The ca(v)1.4 calcium channel is a critical regulator of T cell receptor signaling and naive T cell homeostasis' in Immunity, 35 (2011), 349 - 360